Stef-00012/Zipline-Upload-Extension/README.md

 On every update of the extension there will be a new release.
 To download the extensions from the releases, go to the [latest release](https://github.com/stef-00012/Zipline-Upload-Extension/releases/latest) and download the `ziplineUploads.crx` file.

-Once donwloaded go to the extensions page (`chrome://extensions`) and drop there the file you just downloaded.
+Once downloaded go to the extensions page (`chrome://extensions`) and drop there the file you just downloaded.

 ## Source